-Historical sampling efforts will be included in the discussion of the report.
+Historical sampling efforts will be included in the discussion of the report including any new fisheries data provided by CDFG and other fisheries data available prior to report development.
 The current findings will be assessed based upon prior research to better understand how the current information compares to previous research.